naelstrof/slop/README.md

     * Select X display.
     * Set padding size, even negative padding sizes!
     * Set click tolerance for if you have a shaky mouse.
     * Set the color of the selection rectangles to match your theme!
+(Even supports transparency!)
     * Remove window decorations from selections.

 practical applications